cloudflare/cloudflare-ingress-controller/README.md

 #### RBAC configuration

-If your cluster has RBAC enabled, then the warp controller must be configured with sufficient rights to observe ingresses, services and endpoints.
+If your cluster has RBAC enabled, then the Warp controller must be configured with sufficient rights to observe ingresses, services and endpoints.

 ```